osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 Combined Access Decision
 ```

-Policies should therefore be designed and tested as part of the wider Conditional Access architecture.
+Policies should therefore be tested together where their scopes overlap.

-Testing policies individually is not always sufficient.

-The organization should avoid:
+The organization should specifically look for:

 * Unexpected access blocks.
 * Conflicting requirements.
 * Excessive authentication prompts.
 * Administrative lockout.
 * Unnecessary user friction.
-* Unintended gaps in protection.
+* Unintended protection gaps.

+A policy that appears correct in isolation may still create an undesirable result when combined with other policies.

 ---

-# 14. Recommended Initial Policy Set
+## 14. Recommended Initial Conditional Access Policy Set

-The initial Conditional Access architecture should consider the following policies.
+The initial Conditional Access architecture should include the following policy areas.

-## CA-001 — Require MFA
+### CA-001 — Require MFA

 **Objective:**
 Protect user accounts from the impact of compromised passwords.

 ---

-## CA-002 — Protect Administrative Access
+### CA-002 — Protect Administrative Access

 **Objective:**
 Apply stronger authentication and access requirements to administrative accounts.

 ---

-## CA-003 — Block Legacy Authentication
+### CA-003 — Block Legacy Authentication

 **Objective:**
 Reduce exposure to authentication methods that do not support modern security controls.

 ---

-## CA-004 — Require Compliant Devices
+### CA-004 — Require Compliant Devices

 **Objective:**
 Restrict access to selected organizational resources from devices that do not meet defined compliance requirements.

 ---

-## CA-005 — Risk-Based Access
+### CA-005 — Risk-Based Access

 **Objective:**
 Respond appropriately to risky users and sign-in attempts.

 ---

-## 15. Governance
+## 15. Policy Governance

 Conditional Access policies should be: